Paradox (Irish band): 2016–present

 The band kicked off 2016 with a new single and music video titled EAT, which was nominated for awards at the Indie Cork Film Festival and the RATMA Film Festival in the UK.

 2017 saw the release of the new single All Life Matters, an eagerly awaited follow-up to the band's last album Chapters.
 All Life Matters takes a similar direction to the previous Paradox album, which was also recorded at Wavefield, with the track criticising the current political climate.
 Singer Songwriter Pete Mac plays all instruments on the track with Brian Casey adding keys and piano.
 A music video for the track was released in 2018.

 The video takes a sarcastic, twisted view on social media and how today's society is influenced by information received through this form of media.
 The video won "Best Music Video" at the Disappear Here Film Festival in Donegal and was nominated at the Kerry Film Festival and the Indie Cork Film Festival 2018.

 A follow-up single titled Here Comes The Pain was released in May 2019 with the band making a return to a heavier sound.
 The band followed this in early 2020 with another new single titled Welcome to the Happy Place.

 The current line up of the band sees drummer Kieran O'Niell behind the kit.

 2020 also saw Pete returning to his solo endeavors with the digital release of various cover versions (including songs by The Smashing Pumpkins, NIN and R.E.M.) and the release of his first original solo single in over 10 years titled Disappear.

 In April 2021 Pete Mac released the single Escape, with additional vocals by Lisa Papineau.
 2023 saw the release of his second full length solo album titled 'Hiber Nation'.
+Paradox returned in 2026 with the release of a new band single titled 'Narb'.